-Dr. Deborah Sokolove, Director
+Dr. Aaron Rosen, Director

 The life of our students, faculty, staff and the surrounding community is enriched and deepened through our public offerings and through contact with the artists in our midst.
 Students may also make Religion and the Arts the major focus of their studies by applying for the Certificate in Theology and the Art, which is open to degree candidates in the Master of Arts, Master of Theological Studies, or Master of Divinity programs.
 For those interested in further study beyond the master’s level there is an intensive Doctor of Ministry program with a track in Theology and the Arts.